 These troubles would be acceptable if they had to be.
 Making concessions and handling imperfections is part of fishing — and part of life.
 But there’s a better way.
 Here are two alternatives for stopping the split-shot-slide.

-Dinsmores Super Soft is tin shot that holds to the line, applies easily, is quickly removed, and can be reused a few times.
+Both the Orvis and the Loon shot hold to the line, apply easily, are quickly removed and can be reused a few times.
 This shot does not slide when pinched on properly.
+But it will slide down to the fly if you hang up on the bottom and pull hard.

 The Backing Barrel has become one of the most handy and useful tools in my system.
 It’s a problem solver.